-Bush School students have the opportunity to join CGS as affiliates at any time during their tenure at the school.
+Students have the opportunity to join CGS as affiliates during their first year at the Bush School.
 CGS student affiliates are encouraged to:

 - Pursue coursework within the concentration in International Politics and Grand Strategy